 Keep in mind that filling out and submitting the loan offer request form doesn't mean you're applying for a loan.
 Rather, you're asking to receive loan offers from a network of lenders so you can review them and decide if you want to go forward with one.

-To apply for loan offers, go to the PersonalLoans.com homepage and fill out the online request form.
+To submit a request for a loan offer, go to the PersonalLoans.com homepage and fill out the online request form.
 You'll need to provide your email address, as well as the amount you want to borrow.

-When you've filled out your email address and loan amount, click "get started" to go to the full loan offer application.
+When you've filled out your email address and loan amount, click "get started" to go to the full loan offer form.

-When you've filled everything out, you can submit the loan offer application form online.
-The PersonalLoans.com system will match you with lenders, and some borrowers receive loan offers within minutes.
+When you've filled everything out, you can submit the loan offer form online.
+The PersonalLoans.com system will connected you with a lender, and some borrowers receive a loan offer within minutes.

-If you receive loan offers, review them carefully and decide if you want to go forward with a loan application.
-Once the lender approves your application, you could receive your money in as little as 24 hours, with some borrowers getting their funds the same day.
+if you receive a loan offer, review it carefully and decide if you want to go forward with it.
+Once the lender approves your loan request, you could receive your money in as little as 24 hours, with some borrowers getting their funds the same day.